Marco4413/Pulsar/DOCUMENTATION.md

 ## Special Operators

 Special operators are the ones that do not just consume N values and push M onto the stack.
-Like assignment operators or the 'FullStop' operator.
+Like assignment operators or the 'FullStop' (aka Return) operator.
-They modify the state of the execution context.
+They modify the state of the execution context and/or are parsed differently to other operators.

 ### The RightArrow Operator